arangodb/docs/3.5/security-security-options.md

     --javascript.files-whitelist "^/etc/required/"
     --javascript.files-whitelist "^/etc/mtab/"
+    --javascript.files-whitelist "^/etc/issue$"

-all files in the directories `/etc/required` and `/etc/mtab` plus their subdirectories will be accessible, while access to files in any other directories will be disallowed from JavaScript operations, with the following exceptions:
+The file `/etc/issue` will be allowed to accessed and all files in the directories `/etc/required` and `/etc/mtab` plus their subdirectories will be accessible, while access to files in any other directories will be disallowed from JavaScript operations, with the following exceptions:

 - ArangoDB's temporary directory: JavaScript code is given access to this